friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 <br/>

+When dealing with an ECS following question arises at some point:
+*"Is it okay for performance to use an array, List<> or Dictionary<> as a component field"?*
+No, its not 😲.
+Now each component has a one or more reference types.
+As a result there is no cache locality anymore and GC requires much more CPU & memory resources.
+This is the reason why many ECS projects have relations.

 A typical limitation of an ECS is that an entity can only contain one component of a certain type.
 Relations can be used to **add components of the same type multiple times** to a single entity.